Damn Good Guides

 Why should I book a lake fishing trip in Alaska with Captain Experiences?

-Our Damn Good Guides currently offer 5 lake trips in Alaska, and the most popular trips in the area are King Salmon Standard Package guided by Rene, Talkeetna Area Day Fishing Trip guided by Dave, and Pike in the Alaska Wilderness guided by Dave.
+Our Damn Good Guides currently offer 5 lake trips in Alaska, and the most popular trips in the area are Pike in the Alaska Wilderness guided by Dave, King Salmon Standard Package guided by Rene, and 2 Night Alaskan Rafting Adventure guided by Dave.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.